IBM/Ansible-Automation-Platform-L3/docs/Part 3/01 Laying the Groundwork.md

 ![](_attachments/part3_figure1.png)

 Execute the following instructions via your SSH console, either one at a time or all as a single statement, to create the directory structure needed for the Roles.
-!!! warning "Navigate to the correct directory first"
+!!! warning "NAVIGATE TO THE CORRECT DIRECTORY FIRST"
     Make sure you are sitting in the */ansiblewas* directory before creating the following subdirectories!

 ```